 “A lot of those who played are members of the golf club but others just wanted to come along and support the charity.

 “This is the second time we’ve staged the event, and I’m hoping that it will happen again next year.

-“Thirteen teams have already said they will take part and I’m keen that South Shields Golf Club will have us back.”
+“Thirteen teams have already said they will take part, I’m keen that South Shields Golf Club will have us back.”

-Civil servant Paul says he was mainly inspired to support the charity through his daughter’s friendship with Chloe.
+Civil servant Paul was inspired to support the charity through his daughter’s friendship with Chloe.

 They attended the same stage school, and his daughter has benefited in her career through a donation from the fund.

-The families of Chloe and Liam established the charity to inspire and support young people to have the chance to reach their full potential in sport and the performing arts.
+The families of Chloe and Liam established the charity to inspire and support young people to have the chance to reach their full potential in sport and performance.